 If the Automated Underwriting System requires mortgage reserves, borrowers need to provide it.
 Mortgage Reserves cannot be gifted.
 Down payment and closing costs can be gifted but not mortgage reserves.

-One months reserves is equivalent to one month housing payment which are the following breakdowns:
+One month’s reserves are equivalent to one-month housing payment which are the following breakdowns:

 - Property Taxes

 The above is also referred to as PITI.

 Mortgage Borrowers who need to qualify for a mortgage with a lender with no mortgage overlays can contact us at Gustan Cho Associates 800-900-8569 or text us for faster response.
 Or email us at firstname.lastname@example.org.
 We have zero overlays on government and conventional loans.
 We do not ask for mortgage reserves unless the Automated Underwriting System conditions it.
 Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.